 The 15-year-old was charged with attempted murder in the A.C.
 Flora incident, according to the lawsuit.

-Graham was taken to the hospital with life-threatening injuries.
+The other teenager was taken to the hospital with life-threatening injuries.
 Her medical bills added up to $177,627.34, according to the lawsuit.

 The lawsuit claims Richland One was negligent in failing to protect the students from harm and allowing the 15-year-old to have a knife on school property.